skotzko/mixpanel-event-queue/README.md

 Tags: mixpanel, analytics, events, queue, javascript

-Mixpanel Event Queue (MEQ) is a native JavaScript wrapper for the [Mixpanel JS API](https://mixpanel.com/docs/integration-libraries/javascript-full-api) that adds support for event queuing.
+Mixpanel Event Queue (MEQ) is a native JavaScript wrapper for the [Mixpanel JS API](https://mixpanel.com/docs/integration-libraries/javascript-full-api) that adds support for event queuing to aid in optimizing page loads sequences.

 ## Description
-Provides an event-queuing wrapper for the Mixpanel JS API to ensure tracking calls are safe regardless of when they happen in relation to page / external JS library loading.
+Provides an event-queuing wrapper for the Mixpanel JS API to (a) help optimize page loading sequence and (b) ensure tracking calls are safe regardless of when they happen in relation to page / external JS library loading.

+## Who is this for / not for?

+**MEQ is for you if:**

+* you are using Mixpanel, and
+* you are trying to optimize your page load sequences / timing (e.g. site with content/JavaScript heavy pages)

+**MEQ is not for you if**:

+* you aren't using Mixpanel, or
+* you don't have heavy pages, and/or
+* you are not trying to optimize your page load sequences / timing

 ## Why use this?
 The minified Mixpanel library is ~25.5K gzipped and can take several seconds after browser `startFetch` to be fully loaded and available for handling event / tracking calls.
 There is lag and risk of fetch failures with any external resource.